wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 Correspondingly, when `0x01` followed by `c` is received, QEMU will switch to another device context by calling `mux_set_focus()` (and this is exactly why the device is called `charmux` -- it multiplexes between several registered device contexts).

+**Switching Back and Forth Between Named Pipe and Stdin**

+Having QEMU's input disconnected from `stdin` and redirected to a named pipe has a side effect: You cannot directly interact with QEMU on the console where you started it.
+In order to maintain flexibility, we would prefer to have both ways of interaction available, with some ways of switching between these two.

+To this end, I added a new QEMU monitor shortcut, `Ctrl+A Z`, to switch between the two modes of interaction.
+The new monitor shortcut is added to function `mux_proc_byte()` in file `chardev/charmux.c`.
+Essentially, we add a new `case x` branch to the big `switch` statement that handles escaped sequences.
+Within that branch, we just check whether the current input is from `stdin` or from the named pipe, and then use `dup2()` to redirect input to the other one.